mike1393/image-classifier-tf2-google-cloud/README.md

 3. Create a web app that interacts with the model prediction
 4. Deploy the web app through Google Cloud Run.

+## Structure of this Repo
+The trainer folder contains scripts and dockerfile for the training pipeline.
+For more detail, checkout [trainer/README.md](https://github.com/mike1393/image-classifier-tf2-google-cloud/tree/main/trainer).

+The app folder contains the web app for classifing images using the model prediction.
+For more detail, checkout [app/README.md](https://github.com/mike1393/image-classifier-tf2-google-cloud/tree/main/app).

 ## Data
 For simplicity, the dataset I used for this project is food-11, containing 16,643 food images grouped in 11 major food categories.
 You can download the dataset at [Kaggle](https://www.kaggle.com/datasets/vermaavi/food11), which originates from [EPFL-Food Image Dataset](https://www.epfl.ch/labs/mmspg/downloads/food-image-datasets/).